maryamShahid/principal-component-analysis/README.md

 # principal-component-analysis

-Implementation of PCA using FER 2013 dataset of face images
+Implementation of PCA using FER 2013 dataset consisting of face images